ceylonreef/ceylonreef.github.io/consultancy.markdown

 ## How to start the project
-Get in touch via our email with your complete requirement, one of our project manager will get in touch with you.
+Get in touch via our email ceylonreef(at)gmail(dot)com or call us on +94776002114 with your complete requirement, one of our project manager will get in touch with you.